joshcough/HaskellStarter/README.md

 A few helpful commands for getting started with Cabal:

 * `cabal --help` shows you all the Cabal commands.
 Highly recommended.
+* `cabal update` updates Cabal so that it has all of the latest package information.
 * `cabal init` runs you through a series of questions to start a new project.
-* `cabal update` updates Cabal so tht it has all of the latest package information.
+* `cabal build` builds your project locally (into the `dist` directory).
+* `cabal test` builds your project and then runs all of your tests.
 * `cabal install` installs a package.
+  * Given zero arguments, it will install your package.
-It takes a single argument, like `cabal install github` which was used above.
+  * Given any number of library arguments (like `cabal install github` which was used above), it will download those libraries from hackage, build, and install them.

 This project is a working Cabal project, and this document explains the cabal configuration, which is in `haskellstarter.cabal`.
 Let's get started by taking a quick peek at it, and we'll create a Haskell library.